Coarser Equivalences for Causal Concurrency: Introduction

-Since all the aforementioned application areas of trace theory (like DPOR) use a single representative in place of an entire set of equivalent runs, they would clearly benefit if larger sets of concurrent runs could soundly be considered equivalent.
+The philosophy behind most applications of trace theory is that a single representative replaces an entire set of equivalent runs.
+Therefore, these applications would clearly benefit if larger sets of concurrent runs could soundly be considered equivalent.
 This motivates the key question in this paper: Can we retain all the benefits of classical trace theory while soundly enlarging the equivalence classes to improve the algorithms that use them?
-It is not difficult to come up with sound equivalence relations with larger classes. \citet{Abdulla2019} describe the sound equivalence relation, {\em reads-from equivalence}, which has the largest classes and is defined in a way to preserve two essential properties of
+It is not difficult to come up with sound equivalence relations with larger classes. \citet{Abdulla2019} describe the sound equivalence

-concurrent program runs: (1) the total order of {\em events} in each thread must remain the same in every equivalent run, and (2) each read event must observe the value written from the same write event in every equivalent run.
-The former is commonly referred to as the preservation of {\em program order}, and the latter as the preservation of the {\em reads-from} relation.
-These conditions guarantee that any equivalent run is also a valid run of the same concurrent program, and all the observed values (by read events) remain the same, which implies that the outcome of the program run must remain the same; in other words, control flow and data flow are preserved.
+relation {\em reads-from equivalence} which has the largest classes that remain sound and is defined in a way to preserve two essential properties of concurrent program runs: (1) the total order of {\em events} in each thread must remain the same in every equivalent run, and (2) each read event must observe the value written from the same write event in every equivalent run.
+The former is commonly known as the preservation of {\em program order}, and the latter as the preservation of the {\em reads-from} relation.
+These conditions guarantee that any equivalent run is also a valid run of the same concurrent program, and all the observed values (by read events) remain the same, which implies that the outcome of the program run must remain the same.
+In other words, both control flow and data flow are preserved.

-Consider the concurrent program run illustrated in \figref{intro}(a), and let us focus on the order of the events $\rd(x)$ from thread $T_1$ and $\wt(x)$ from thread $T_2$.
-In classical trace theory, these events are dependent (or \emph{conflicting}) and they must be ordered similarly in every equivalence class.
+Consider the concurrent program run illustrated in \figref{intro}(a), and let us focus on the order of the read event $\rd(x)$ from thread $T_1$ and the write event $\wt(x)$ from thread $T_2$.
+In classical trace theory, these events are dependent (or non-commutatitive) and they must be appear in the same order in every member of the equivalence class of the run.
 This implies that the illustrated run belongs in an equivalence class of size 1.
-The situation is different if we were only concerned with preserving the reads-from relation.
-A reads-from equivalent run is illustrated in \figref{intro}(b), in which the two events have been reordered.
+On the other hand, there exist other reads-from equivalent runs; one such run is illustrated in \figref{intro}(b), in which the two aforementioned events have been reordered.
 The arrows connect each write event to the read event that reads its value, which remain unchanged between the two runs.